apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 * A property index for each indexed property.
 * A full-text index which is based on Apache Lucene / Solr.
-* A node type index (which is based on an property index for the properties jcr:primaryType and jcr:mixins).
+* A node type index (which is based on a property index for the properties jcr:primaryType and jcr:mixins).
 * A traversal index that iterates over a subtree.